 In doing so, the Regulatory Authority also places limitations on certain aspects of the ECEC service such as the number of children that may be educated and cared for in the space provided.
 Rigorous approval processes assist in ensuring quality and compliant ECEC services are being established.
-The obligation to ensure the safety, health and wellbeing of children in the ECEC service is always a condition of granting service approval.
+The obligation to ensure the safety, health and wellbeing of children in the ECEC service and to operate in a way that complies with the Child Safe Standards are always conditions of granting service approval.

-The approval process is also an opportunity for the Regulatory Authority to form early, positive professional relationships with new operators and set clear expectations about the seriousness and importance of their role, before children are educated and cared for.
+The approval process is also an opportunity for the Regulatory Authority to form early, positive professional relationships with new operators and set clear expectations about the seriousness and importance of their role before children are educated and cared for.